wave-yoong/my-first-MD/README.md

         - Prominent examples include Apple's *Siri* and Amazon's *Alexa*. [^7]
         - Many smart speakers, such as KT's *Giga Genie*, now incorporate Voice User Interfaces (VUI) to support vocal interactions.
         ![KT Giga Genie](https://csossihettpx2597658.cdn.gov-ntruss.com/data2/content/image/2021/01/27/.cache/512/20210127500359.jpg)

             *When users say "Hey Genie" followed by a request, the speaker responds.
 Users can ask for the weather, news, top music charts, or general knowledge—typically daily and general information.*

-## What are *good chatbots*?
+## What are *good* chatbots?

-## What are *bad chatbots*?
+## What are *bad* chatbots?

 Here are some examples of possible bad actions of chatbots: